Justin Trudeau, Ivanka Trump Attend New Broadway Musical ‘Come From Away’

 Last night, Canadian Prime Minister Justin Trudeau was in New York City attending the brand new Broadway musical Come From Away, and he wasn’t alone.
 Also in attendance was the U.S. President’s daughter, Ivanka Trump.

-The musical tells the incredible true story of Gander, Newfoundland: the small Canadian town that opened up its hearts and homes to over 7,000 passengers on 9/11 after 38 planes were grounded there when the U.S. airspace was closed.
-The New York Times gave the show a rave review, calling it a “Canadian embrace on a grim day”.
+The musical tells the incredible true story of Gander, Newfoundland; the small Canadian town that opened up its hearts and homes to over 7,000 passengers on 9/11 after 38 planes were grounded there when the U.S. airspace was closed.
+The New York Times gave the show a rave review, calling it a “Canadian embrace on a grim day.”

 In the divisive political climate of today, a story about inclusiveness and acceptance of all people is desperately needed, and this is exactly what the hit musical provides.